7 Questions to Ask ABA Providers to Find the Best Fit

 These factors are a great way to start narrowing down your search and making sure that your therapy team is qualified and uses best practices.
 There can be some other factors you may want to identify to ensure the therapy team is a good personal match.

 Here are a few more topics you can discuss with them:

 Play-based therapy (NET) vs. Table time therapy (DTT)

 Additional Analyst Training and Certifications (Peak, ACT, etc.)

 Ability to collaborate with other disciplines (such as speech or OT)

-With these tools, you’ll be well on your way to finding your perfect match!
-For more information on standards, regulations, and guidelines for ABA practices, you can actually read their Board-Governed guidebook here!
+With these tools, you’ll be well on your way to understanding what ABA Therapy should look like and finding your perfect match!

 Interested in learning more about InBloom’s ABA Therapy program?